PowerShellCrack/ZTIDellBIOSSettings/README.md

 # FAQ
 __What is CCTK?__
->It stands for __Client Configuration Toolkit__, it is developed by Dell for their desktops and laptops.
+>It stands for __Command | Configure Toolkit__, it is developed by Dell for their desktops and laptops.
 It allows you to change BIOS/UEFI settings for Dell machines from within Windows(PE).

 __Why not just use CCTK to generate an .exe of the settings for me?__